 Exams will be administered in person at our regular class time and location.
-Two midterm exams will be given: the first is on Thursday, September 28 and the second is on Thursday, November 9.
-The final exam is scheduled for Wednesday, December 13.
+Two midterm exams will be given: the first is on Thursday, February 15 and the second is on Tuesday, April 2.
+The final exam is scheduled for Monday, April 29 from 6:00-7:45pm, in our regular class location.